Holy Rosary Cathedral (Vancouver): Organ

 The cathedral's pipe organ was originally built and inaugurated in the autumn of 1900.
 Manufactured by the Karn–Warren Organ Company in Woodstock, Ontario, the organ is the "oldest romantic-style organ" in the province "remaining in its original location".
 Over the years, the instrument's condition deteriorated due to "general wear and tear", shoddy repairs and water damage caused by the leaking roof.
 As a result, the organ was dismantled in 1999 and transported to Casavant Frères in Saint-Hyacinthe, Quebec.
 It was restored within two years and returned to the church, where it was blessed in Easter of 2000.
 In that same year, an organ concert series was hosted at the cathedral for the first time, and has been held annually since.

 Stained glass windows

 There are currently 21 stained glass windows at the cathedral.
 The most renowned ones are the five windows made by Canadian artist Guido Nincheri.
 They depict Our Lady of the Holy Rosary, the Baptism of Our Lord, Jesus Healing the Sick, Jesus with the Children and the Assumption.
 The window showing Our Lady of the Holy Rosary featured on Canada Post's annual Christmas stamp in 1997.
 Furthermore, the Institute for Stained Glass in Canada documented the stained glass windows at the cathedral.

+Altar of relics

+Located to the right of the main altar and sanctuary is the side altar of relics.
+Completed in late 2024, it was specially constructed to display the relics of various saints for public veneration, including the Twelve Apostles, the Canadian Martyrs (Jean de Brébeuf, Gabriel Lalemant, and Charles Garnier), Thomas Aquinas, Thomas More, Thérèse of Lisieux, Pope John Paul II, and Mother Teresa.